ING-RB/Drone_pick-place/readme.md

 >**NOTE 1**: at the first launch the drone can have unexpected behaviour, it's raccomanded to wait until everything is initialized, stop (Ctrl + C) and launch again ros2 launch scanmatcher lio.launch.py

 >**NOTE 2**: if your computer doesn't slow down the simulation too much you can enable the last PointCloud2 in the left panel in rviz2 to show map built by the SLAM module

+>**NOTE 3**: you should see four windows (Matlab, Gazebo, Rviz2 and QGround Control) QGround Control doesn't start see troubleshooting section.

 >**!!!Important**: Wait until the "Ready for takeoff!" message appears on the terminal